 In a time when information overload is prevalent, finding trustworthy and unbiased guidance about plant care can be like searching for a needle in a haystack.
 The internet, with its vast array of content, is a double-edged sword.
 While it provides us with an ocean of knowledge, it also harbors biases and misinformation.
 These can often be driven by competing interests like corporate agendas, the pursuit of viral fame, or simply a lack of accurate knowledge.
 In this landscape, the quality and reliability of content can become dubious.

 The challenge is further compounded by the sheer volume of information available.
-From blog posts and academic articles to social media posts and videos, the amount of plant care advice online is staggering.
-This makes it difficult for individuals, especially those new to plant care, to discern which advice is reliable and which is not.
-AI may, in fact, not only help with generating content, but possibly curating and selecting from it in a more efficient way as well.
+This glut of information makes discerning high-quality, evidence-based advice exceptionally difficult.
+Well-intentioned but underinformed influencers and social media users often further propagate or perpetuate myths.
+From blog posts and academic articles to social media posts and videos, the volume of plant care and horticultural advice online is staggering, making it difficult for individuals, especially those new to plant care, to discern which advice is reliable and which is not.
+AI may, in fact, not only help with generating content and data, but possibly curating and selecting from it in a more efficient way than humans can alone, as well.

 AI: A (Potential) Beacon of Reliability

-We may find AI really shines for certain use cases over others.
-With AI-powered plant care assistance, you could theoretically bypass the noise and bias and gain access to information that is free from the influence of ulterior motives, assuming the dataset it was trained on is free from these kinds of influences.
+We may find AI really shines for certain use cases over others - horticulture may very well be one of the premier fields for the emerging technology.
+With AI-powered plant care assistance, you could theoretically bypass the noise and bias of the internet at large, and gain access to information that is free from the influence of ulterior motives, assuming the dataset the AI was trained on is free from these negative influences or polluted data.
+AI researches are finding interesting and novel ways to incorporate new information and extend the knowledge and expertise of models for certain esoteric fields.

 The algorithms driving most AI models are designed to sift through extensive troves of data, that itself has come from either humans or other bots.
-One would hope that an AI offering horticultural advice would be trained on a plethora of plant care resources, scientific studies, and expert advice so that it could provide you with accurate and impartial insights.
+One would hope that an AI offering horticultural advice would be trained on a plethora of plant care resources, scientific studies, and expert advice so that it could provide you with accurate and impartial insights - transparency in training techniques, training data, and development of tools to verify information accuracy in this regard will be critical for the future of integrating AI technology into our world and workplaces, in my opinion.

-However, it's important to remember that the quality of AI advice is only as good as the data it's trained on.
+It's important to remember that the quality of AI advice is only as good as the data it's trained on.
 If the training data is biased or inaccurate, the AI's advice will reflect those flaws.
-This is why it's crucial to use high-quality, unbiased data when training these AI models, and that the right model for the right task is used.
+This is why it's crucial to use high-quality, unbiased data when training a base model or extending the knowledgebase an AI model has access to, and that the right model for the right task is used.

 The Human vs AI Margin of Error